Table of Contents

 As a local, I tend to prefer less touristy options that are hidden gems in the area.
 Buoys Waterfront is one of my newest favorites for grouper or lobster roll dinner.
 Parking can be challenging, but they have a parking lot next door.
 Sit outside on their balcony overlooking Sunset Beach.

 RumFish Grill is a popular choice amongst tourists for lunch or dinner.
 Located at the RumFish Beach Resort by Tradewinds, you can get a table next to their 33,500-gallon aquarium while enjoying nightly entertainment.

 Our long-time favorite steakhouse in St Pete Beach is 1200 Chophouse.
 This small restaurant tends to stay busy.
-We either plan to come early or wait until the dinner rush is over since it is first come, first served.
-Any of the steaks, you truly can’t go wrong, as well as the sea bass.
+We either plan to come early or wait until the dinner rush ends since it is first come, first served.
+You truly can’t go wrong with any of the steaks, as well as the sea bass.

 Calling all dessert lovers, CocoAddiction is one of the best hidden gems of St. Pete Beach.
 Here, you could almost forget the beach with all the delicious delicacies they have to offer.

 CocoAddiction specializes in handmade artisan chocolates, macarons, cakes, pastries, and more!
 In addition to the melt-in-your-mouth desserts, they have an outstanding coffeehouse that serves Made Coffee.

 A hot day at the beach and ice cream pair so well together!
 Larry’s Olde Fashioned Ice Cream & Gelato is a favorite spot in St. Pete Beach and a local tradition since 1984.
 They have over 100 original flavors to choose from and also serve frozen custard, frozen yogurt, and more!